Support Us Button Widget

 If you’ve been staying in the know (aka reading KCtoday), you’ve already had your refresher on the district’s major 10-year makeoverbut ICYMI...

-“Dirt has started moving” on the ~200 million-sqft mixed-use development surrounding CPKC Stadium, which is set to include apartments, retail space, a town square, and riverfront promenade.
-Up next: its publicly-owned beer garden.
+“Dirt has started moving” on the ~200 million-sqft mixed-use development surrounding CPKC Stadium, which is set to include apartments, retail space, a town square, a riverfront promenade, and the recently opened Two Birds One Stone beer garden.

 BluHawk

 But that’s not all.
-Phase two of the project — kicking off this summer — is set to double the fun, expanding the sports facility with additions like an 8-hole miniature golf course and pickleball courts, along with six new restaurant + retail spaces set to wrap by 2026.
+Phase two of the project is set to double the fun, expanding the sports facility with additions like an 8-hole miniature golf course and pickleball courts, along with six new restaurant + retail spaces set to wrap by 2026.

 KCtoday_Country Club Plaza drawings